Can You Weld at Home? Basic Considerations

 Place your welding machine in a safe flat area away from water or moisture sources and make sure it is electrically grounded.

-Check that all electrical equipment and cables are in excellent condition to prevent electrical shocks or fires.
+Check that all electrical equipment and cables are in excellent condition to prevent shocks or fires.

 If you choose a 120V welding machine, any plug with the appropriate circuit breaker, usually 30 amps, will be more than enough.